carbon-language/carbon-lang/llvm/tools/gold/README.txt

 Then build binutils with "make all-gold".

-To build the LLVMgold plugin, configure LLVM with the option --with-binutils-include=/path/to/binutils/src/include/ .
+To build the LLVMgold plugin, configure LLVM with the option --with-binutils-include=/path/to/binutils/src/include/ --enable-pic.
 To use the plugin, run "ld-new --plugin /path/to/libLLVMgold.so".
+Without PIC libLTO and libLLVMgold are not being built (because they would fail link on x86-64 with a relocation error: PIC and non-PIC can't be combined).
+As an alternative to passing --enable-pic, you can use 'make ENABLE_PIC=1' in your entire LLVM build.